SA Tuberculosis services in CALHN

 A BCG (Bacillus Calmette–Guérin) vaccine is available for Tuberculosis (TB) but it is not part of the routine childhood immunisation program.
 The vaccine does not prevent TB infection but can protect against severe forms of tuberculosis.
 When given to infants and young children, it minimises the risk of death, meningitis, and disseminated TB.

-The vaccine that is currently available in Australia is not registered by the Therapeutic Goods Administration.
+The vaccine currently available in Australia is not registered by the Therapeutic Goods Administration.
 Please read both of the BCG fact sheets below before requesting a BCG vaccination.

-We will contact you within 15 working days of your request.
-You will need to allow several weeks for your appointment.
-The BCG vaccine should be given 3 months prior to travel.
+We will attempt to contact you within 15 business days; however, please be aware that there is a considerable wait time, and you may need to allow several weeks for your appointment.
+The BCG vaccine should be administered at least 3 months prior to travel.

 In South Australia, the BCG vaccine is recommended for children 5 years of age and under who: